inter-action/blog/others/typescript/typescript.md

-# Title: 听我吹牛B, typescript 只是个幌子 :) ?
+# Title: 听我吹牛B ?
-// General introduction to Programming language
+sub title - General introduction to Programming language

 # why the heck is this written in english:
 *lazy guy*, hate to type, hate to translate things in my head